aditya2812singh/subjects/SV/sv_notes.md

 | integer  |             |                  |              |
 | logic    |             |                  | 4 state      |

-Verilog has Strict Data type rules:
+Verilog has Strict Data type rules:<br>
-▪ Variables(registers)(integer, real, reg, time) are assigned values in procedural blocks.
+▪ Variables(registers)(integer, real, reg, time) are assigned values in procedural blocks.<br>

-▪ Netsare driven by continuous assignments, module inputs, module instance outputs, or primitive instances.
+▪ Netsare driven by continuous assignments, module inputs, module instance outputs, or primitive instances.<br>

-=>These lead to the following connectivity characteristics:
+=>These lead to the following connectivity characteristics:<br>
-▪ Module inputs are always nets.
+▪ Module inputs are always nets.<br>

-▪ Module outputs are variablesif driven by a procedural block, or netsin all other cases.
+▪ Module outputs are variablesif driven by a procedural block, or netsin all other cases.<br>

-▪ Connections to the input ports of a module instance are variables if driven by a procedural block, or nets in all other cases.
+▪ Connections to the input ports of a module instance are variables if driven by a procedural block, or nets in all other cases.<br>

-▪ Connections to the output ports of a module instance are always nets.
+▪ Connections to the output ports of a module instance are always nets.<br>

-▪ Connections to bidirectional inoutports are always nets.
+▪ Connections to bidirectional inoutports are always nets.<br>

 This means that module input ports must connect internally to nets, module output ports must connect externally to nets, and module inoutports must connect both internally and externally to nets.
-Only module output ports can connect internally to variables.
+Only module output ports can connect internally to variables.<br>